 Keith Moy – Artist/Instructor >> KEITH’S INSTAGRAM <<

 Keith had a background in industrial design before finding his passion for glass and it shines through with his modern design aesthetic.
 His glassmaking style plays to the strengths of the material while showcasing technical prowess through clean, delicate forms.
 Moy’s use of color, while simplistic at first glance, focuses on the nuances of saturation, density, texture and the interplay between color and form that can come from specific heating patterns and stretching of the material.
 This understated and elegant approach not only pays homage to the glass but compliments any home’s decor.

 Katie has been blowing glass since 2006 but she became fascinated with glass much earlier when she saw glass artisans working on the island of Malta at the age of 11.
 After finding a public glassmaking studio years later in her home town of Chicago, she tried her hand at making a cup and was instantly hooked.
 With a background in both sculptural work and functional tableware, Katie enjoys blurring the lines between decorative art and functional craft while also trying to imitate patterns found in textile work wherever possible.

-Ghost Pepper, Dotti and Archer – Shop Dogs/Human Resources
+Ghost Pepper, Dotti, Archer And Carson – Shop Dogs/Human Resources

-Let’s be honest, these three really run the show.
+Let’s be honest, these four really run the show.
 If you are good at giving pats and belly rubs, you’ll do just fine in our shop.
 If you’re afraid of dogs, fear not!
-We can absolutely keep these three entertained in another part of the shop, should you want to come in anyway.
+We can absolutely keep this K-9 team entertained in another part of the shop, should you want to come in anyway.